Our review of Marvel vs. Capcom Fighting Collection: Arcade Classics, developed by Capcom. Available now for PS4 (reviewed), Switch, and Windows.

 THE CHRONICLES OF BATTLE WILL NOW UNFOLD

+In 2012, Marvel released the blockbuster movie The Avengers, raking in $1.52 billion at the box office.
 In 2012, Capcom lost the Marvel licence.
-In 2012, Marvel released the blockbuster movie The Avengers, raking in $1.52 billion at the box office.
 These things are not unrelated.

 Disney/Marvel’s temerity didn’t last long: in 2016, Disney Interactive shut down, and in 2017 Marvel vs. Capcom: Infinite brought the series back, albeit in a watered down, transparently corporate-mandated form.
 Not only did Infinite jettison the three-on-three formula of its predecessors, corporate synergy meant that franchise stalwarts like Wolverine and Magneto were out, while MCU stars like Hawkeye and Black Widow were in.
 Fans loathed it, critics slammed it; Infinite died a quiet, embarrassing death.